powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- Some smaller optimisation and fixes according to jsHint (MarcelloDiSimone)
 - Add Form.setValue(key, val) option for arguments (lennym)
 - Support ordering years in descending order in Date field (lennym)
 - Allow the Number field type to accept decimal values (philfreo)